San Diego to Mexico

 Not many car rental companies in San Diego will allow you to take their cars to Mexico, but the good news is that rental cars in Tijuana are very inexpensive, especially if you book them ahead of time.

-You can find plenty of car rentals in Tijuana through DiscoverCars, a platform that has listings from many car rental companies in Tijuana and other popular destinations in Mexico.
+You can find plenty of options in Tijuana through DiscoverCars, a platform that has listings from many car rental companies in Tijuana and other destinations in Baja and beyond.

-Additionally, when you rent your car through DiscoverCars, you can also purchase Mexican car insurance required to drive in the country.
+Additionally, when you rent your car through DiscoverCars, you can also purchase Mexican car insurance through them.
+Mexican car insurance is required to drive in the country, and you have to present it at the border when driving to Mexico from San Diego.

 Driving your car from San Diego to Tijuana